gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

 may be subject to load spikes and autoscaling evictions.
 By itself, this limitation is deemed acceptable, as the trigger thresholds, configured for PVC autoscaling, usually afford tolerance to substantial delays.

-Using the seed's cache Prometheus instance creates a dependency loop - `pvc-autoscaler` needs `cache-prometheus` in order to perform scaling, and `cache-prometheus` needs `pvc-autoscaler` to scale its database volume.
+Using the seed's cache Prometheus instance creates a dependency loop - `pvc-autoscaler` needs `prometheus-cache` in order to perform scaling, and `prometheus-cache` needs `pvc-autoscaler` to scale its database volume.
 That dependency results in one mode of persistent failure:
-1. `cache-prometheus` exhausts its storage before `pvc-autoscaler` resizes it
+1. `prometheus-cache` exhausts its storage before `pvc-autoscaler` resizes it
-2. `cache-prometheus` enters a fault loop, due to inability ot expand database
+2. `prometheus-cache` enters a fault loop, due to inability ot expand database
 3. `pvc-autoscaler` enters fault loop, due to driving metrics signal unavailable
 4. At this point, autoscaling seizes for all PVs on the seed

-To mitigate the risk of such failure, a larger initial storage request is used for `cache-prometheus` - 6Gi.
-It offers a 1Gi headroom over the 5Gi storage retention limit, configured on `cache-prometheus`.
+To mitigate the risk of such failure, a larger initial storage request is used for `prometheus-cache` - 6Gi.
+It offers a 1Gi headroom over the 5Gi storage retention limit, configured on `prometheus-cache`.
 Field data suggests 1Gi should suffice to accommodate the occasional usage spikes which exceed the data retention limit.

 #### Latency